-Instagram seems like one of the most popular social networks along with Facebook, Twitter, Pinterest and Google+.
-It has managed to gather a huge following who is willing to take low resolution photos and stylise them with easy to use filters, frames and effects.
-It’s recent release on Android has just skyrocketed its user base and new users as well as celebrities keep on joining it.
+Instagram seems like one of the most popular social networks along with Facebook, Twitter, Pinterest, and Google+.
+It has managed to gather a huge following who is willing to take low-resolution photos and stylize them with easy to use filters, frames, and effects.
+Its recent release on Android has just skyrocketed its user base and new users, as well as celebrities, keep on joining it.
 Not to forget, the $1 billion purchase by Facebook also helped its popularity.

-The small but hugely talented Instragram team has been working on incremental but useful updates meanwhile.
+The small but hugely talented Instagram team has been working on incremental but useful updates meanwhile.
 Most of the point updates are performance or bug releases but with version 3.0, Instagram has taken on the geolocation game which already contains the likes of Facebook and Foursquare as its leaders.
-Here’s a walk through of the new features and updates in Instagram 3.0.
+Here’s a walkthrough of the new features and updates in Instagram 3.0.

 This is the major new geolocation based feature.
 Photos with location information can now be shown on a map in every user’s profile.
 For privacy concerns, Instagram lets you chose which photos you want to show and hide from the map since all photos on a map can be seen by anyone who can see your profile.
 Instagram also shows a check box on each photo upload asking whether it should be added to the Photo Map or not.